ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.2_ZHW_ADC_1.md

 ### Create a new Project

-1) Create a new project based on [Creating a Project from Scracth_ exercise](https://github.com/ChrisKurz/nRF_Connect_SDK/blob/main/doc/NCSv2.5.2_01_ProjectFromScratch.md).
+1) Create a new project based on [Creating a Project from Scratch_ exercise](https://github.com/ChrisKurz/nRF_Connect_SDK/blob/main/doc/NCSv2.5.2_01_ProjectFromScratch.md).

 ### Add needed Software Module